 - $$ = over $5 per box

-Their cinnamon cereal is a fan favorite and an allergy-sufferer’s dream, being gluten-free, grain-free, vegan, kosher, non-GMO, dairy-free, soy-free, and nut-free.
+Their cinnamon cereal is a fan favorite.
+It’s gluten-free, grain-free, vegan, kosher, non-GMO, dairy-free, soy-free, and nut-free.
 Fun fact: Cinnamon may also have health benefits (including a positive effect on blood sugar).

 Most people like the crunchy texture of this cereal, although a few parents said the cereal is too dense to be a great choice for young toddlers, who may have trouble chewing.

 Best high-in-fiber cereal

 - Pros: high fiber, low sugar, organic ingredients, great crunchy texture

 - Cons: may be a little hard to chew for younger kids, a bit pricey

 - Basic nutrition facts: 160 calories, 1.5 g fat, 5 g protein, 7 g fiber, and 4 g sugar per serving

 This delicious, flaky cereal has a great nutritional profile, with only 4 g of sugar per serving, 5 g of protein, and a whopping 7 g of fiber.
 It’s full of whole grain goodness, including wheat, quinoa, spelt, barley, millet, and oats.

 Nearly all the ingredients are organic, and most parents said their kids do actually like this cereal (winning!).